Quantcast

 By Trina O’Quinn for the NABBW

-One method off Journaling, though I prefer to manually write everything down on paper.
+One method off journaling, though I prefer to manually write everything down on paper.

 In my last post I explained how an ordinary course of events – like traveling and not immediately being able to find something – can create much anxiety, even a panic attack – actually, a “Dyslexic Spin,” is how I label it.
 It is part of my lifelong learning disability, with which I’ve learned to cope over the years.
 Journal writing is one effective tool in this process of coping.